Background

 And yet these mental energies have to go somewhere.

-Children have a very, very steep learning curve and developmental curve, including body development, including brain development.
+Children have a very, very, very steep learning curve and developmental curve, including body development, including brain development.
 The brain doubles in size every few months.

+So the child has a lot of pent up energy which he has, which usually is directed to the primary object.
 When there's a good enough mother, safe base, the energy goes there.
 And mother loves this energy and accepts this energy, encourages it and absorbs it in a positive way and reflects it back.

 So as to encourage the child to develop boundaries and to explore the world, however grandiosely and to separate from her and become a healthy individual standing on his or her own two feet.
-That's a healthy mother, a non-narcissistic mother, a non-labile mother, a mother who regulates her emotions, not a dysregulated mother, not a borderline mother.

 But when there's a mentally ill mother or mentally disordered mother, the child is in trouble because all this energy has to go somewhere.

 So he becomes hyperactive, hyperactive.
 And he learns that hyperactivity garners him, gets him the attention that he's not getting otherwise.
-So there's a vicious feedback loop, positive and negative reinforcement from mommy actually rejects him.

-So inability to develop positive attention, attention span, and there's attention deficit and attention from other adults and from mommy when he's a bad boy, when she's a bad girl.
-So being bad comes to be associated or being hyperactive, you know, a troublemaker, comes to be associated gradually with garnering and getting much desired, much sought attention and the child gets conditioned and develop ADHD.
+So being bad comes to be associated, or being hyperactive, you know, a troublemaker, comes to be associated, gradually, with garnering and getting much desired, much sought attention and the child gets conditioned and develops ADHD.

-And this is doubly true.
-If the child is on the autism spectrum disorder, if an autistic child would have severe difficulties to interpret, for example, body cues, body language cues, social cues, an autistic child processes the world very differently, akin to borderline, an autistic child doesn't have a skin doesn't have protection.
-So his emotions are so enormously dysregulated.
-It's like they develop the emotions, they develop an escape velocity, like in rockets, you know, they move with such energy, the emotions up and down that one day, they just go into outer space and they are never to be found again.
-Autism preconditions predisposes the child to develop, in essence, narcissism is a defense.
+And this is doubly trueif the child is on the autism spectrum disorder.
+If an autistic child would have severe difficulties to interpret, for example, body cues, body language cues, social cues, an autistic child processes the world very differently, akin to borderline, an autistic child doesn't have a skin, doesn't have protection.

-So narcissistic defenses in autistic children are very common.
 And one of them, of course, is a pronounced lack of empathy or at least discernible empathy, functional empathy.
 That's one of them.

 Second thing, many autistic children are grandiose in some highly specific ways.
 And all autistic children have severe attention deficits.

 We are beginning to see the connections here.
 Possibly there's an autistic child who reacts with narcissistic defenses and learn dysfunctional ways of regulating attention, both because he has a biological proclivity and predisposition to dysregulation of attention.
-And because he learns from his environment, from his human environment, that certain types of attention, the negative ones, go hand in hand with hyperactive behavior.

 So all these three conditions become enmeshed and tangled and cannot be separated.
 They feed on each other.
 They feed on each other.
 And it's very, very difficult to break.

 This part that there is such a connection, this part is not speculation.
-And this is why I want to read to you from scholarly studies.

-So for you to understand, oppositional defined disorder and conduct disorder are the precursors of psychopathy.
+So for you to understand, oppositional defiant disorder and conduct disorder are the precursors of psychopathy.
+Most children, about 80% of children with conduct disorder, grow up to become psychopaths.

-So here we see early on the connection between oppositional defined disorder, ODD, and conduct disorder, the precursors for narcissism and psychopathy, how they're intimately linked with ADHD.
+So here we see early on the connection between oppositional defiant disorder, ODD, and conduct disorder, the precursors for narcissism and psychopathy, how they're intimately linked with ADHD.
 Half of children with ODD and conduct disorder also have ADHD.

 I'm continuing from the article.

 The McCann continues.
 It has been suggested that parents of children living with ADHD and conduct disorder often feel frightened and intimidated by their child's behavior.
 They worry about danger or injury to other family members.
+Parents may also be shocked or embarrassed by their child's sadistic behaviors.

 At one and the same time, family members can act in ways that either reinforce or diminish the patient's problematic behavior or thoughts.
 So their involvement is helpful and often essential.